nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

 **RUN THESE STEPS IN THE NEPI HOST**

-Commit your NEPI container with a description
+Commit your NEPI container with a description (password is 'nepi'):

     nepicommit "user_setup"

 ################################################################
-### NEPI Container User Setup
+### NEPI Container Environment Setup

 **RUN THESE STEPS IN THE NEPI HOST**
+Check for internet connection:

+    pingi

+**NOTE** If you are not connected, run 'ninet', then try to ping again.

-Restart the NEPI container running in dev mode now using the latest commit
+Restart the NEPI container running in dev mode now using the latest commit (password is 'nepi'):

     nepidev
     dps # Show running NEPI container

-Log Into the NEPI container as nepi
+Log Into the NEPI container as nepi (password is 'nepi'):

     nepilogin

 YOU ARE NOW IN THE NEPI CONTAINER

 **RUN THESE STEPS IN THE NEPI CONTAINER**
-Check for internet connection:

-    pingi

-Change to the NEPI Source Code folder:
+Run the NEPI Environmant Setup scripts (password is 'nepi'):

     cd /mnt/nepi_storage/nepi_src/nepi_engine_ws/nepi_setup/scripts

-Run the NEPI Bash Setup script:

-    source ./nepi_bash_setup.sh

-Run the NEPI Folders Setup script:

-    source ./nepi_folders_setup.sh

-Run the NEPI Environmant Setup script:

     source ./nepi_env_setup.sh

 Log out of the container